 The existing quarry is located southwest of the intersection of Mt.
-Hermon Road and Conference Drive and encompasses three separate parcels with a total area of 270 acres (Attachment3, Vicinity Map).
+Hermon Road and Conference Drive and encompasses three separate parcels with a total area of 270 acres (Attachment 3, Vicinity Map).
 The property consists of hilly terrain, which generally slopes from south to north towards Bean Creek, which flows approximately east to west and is located approximately 350 feet north of the property.
 The highest elevations on the property are located along the west and east boundaries.
 Mining over the years has created a "quarry pit" with high walls along the west, south and east boundaries and a broad quarry floor in the central portion of the property that opens to the north.
 The processing plant, office and load out facilities are located in the northern portion of the site near the entrance along Conference Drive (Attachment 4, Site Map).

 To the west of the quarry is the Mt.
-Herrnon Conference Center, which contains single-family dwellings as well as the conference center.
+Hermon Conference Center, which contains single-family dwellings as well as the conference center.
 Southwest of the quarry is the Santa Cruz County Probation Center.
 Along the southeasterly and easterly boundary the quarry is adjacent to residential development along Worth Lane and Twin Pines Drive.
 Kaiser Sand & Gravel owns all except one of the properties adjacent the quarry immediately southwest of the intersection of Conference Drive and Mt.
 Hermon Road, which include five homes and a small office building.
 The one exception is a private residence.
 Kaiser Sand & Gravel owns several parcels on the north side of Conference Drive opposite the quarry, which are vacant and total approximately 12 acres.
 Other parcels on the north side of Conference Drive are either vacant or contain residential development.

-The Quarry obtained its original Use Permit for the production of sand on August 6, 1958, Use Permit 69-U. Mining operations began in January of 1959 and generally consist of excavating, washing, classifying and shipping of sands, which occur within the Santa Margarita Formation underlying the property.
+The Quarry obtained its original Use Permitfor the production of sand on August 6,1958, Use Permit 69-U. Mining operations began in January of 1959 and generally consist of excavating, washing, classifying and shipping of sands, which occur within the Santa Margarita Formation underlying the property.
 The top 3-5 feet of material is removed as overburden and is used to construct levees around settling ponds or is distributed over mined areas.
 Sand is excavated and transported short distances to belt conveyors that transport the raw material to the processing plant.
 Washing separates the sand by grain size for production of sand products of specific gradational specifications.
 The process water also separates out finer grained material, which makes up approximately one percent of the raw material: and the resulting fine silt and clay is settled out of the process water in the settling ponds.
-This fine silt and clay material is also distributed over mined areas.
-The process water is recycled through the settling ponds and eventually makes it into the clean water storage pond where it is re-used in the sand-washing process.
-The primary source of the process water is groundwater pumped from on-site wells.
+This fine silt and clay material is water s recycled through the settling por c rer mined areas.
+I II and also it into the lear water storage pond where it is 1111 I-W s.
+The limary source of the process walk is groundwater pumped it it wells. ΙQ In 1969 continued it of a landslide located on Quarry property caused 1 closure of a portion of Conference Drive.
+This , which was re-activated in a earthqual e, r a g histo of damage to Drive, eventually in I construction of the Mt.
+I road bypass in u 1970's and e bal a Drive.